OWASP/owasp-mastg/Document/0x06b-iOS-Security-Testing.md

 ### Testing on an Emulator

-Corellium (@MASTG-TECH-0088.md) is the only publicly available iOS emulator.
+@MASTG-TOOL-0108 is the only publicly available iOS emulator.
 It is an enterprise SaaS solution with a per user license model and does not offer community licenses.

 ### Getting Privileged Access